TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_intro.md

 In this lesson we will briefly explore the history of Git, what it is and what it's useful for.

-In the next lesson we will go over the basic workflow of using Git on a small project, which should enhance your understanding and demonstrate whygit is so useful.
+In the next lesson we will go over the basic workflow of using Git on a small project, which should enhance your understanding and demonstrate why Git is so useful.

 ## Learning Outcome: